2ndsleep/2ndsleep.github.io/_drafts/basics/cloud_intro/explainers/2023-06-29-what-is-the-cloud.md

 #### Amazon Web Services

 Amazon Web Services (AWS) launches publicly in March 2006 with a storage service called S3.
-This wasn't exactly virtualization as explained above, but was infrastructure-as-a-service.
+This wasn't exactly virtualization as explained above, but was infrastructure as a service.
 Anyone could now put any digital objects (aka, "files") in the AWS cloud for a small cost.
 In August of that same year, AWS released EC2 which was their virtualization product.
 Now IT teams could ditch their server hardware altogether and create VMs in a remote datacenter.

 #### Microsoft Azure